-You can apply for credit transfer or recognition of prior learning (RPL) by filling in the Course Credit/RPL application form at the time of enrolment.
+You can apply for credit transfer or recognition of prior learning (RPL) at application time by ticking the box in the application form for enrolment that you would like to apply.
+Ironwood Admissions will send you a Credit Transfer form or RPL form at the time of enrolment.
 You will need to show original transcripts to obtain course credit.
-The manager administration will finalise your application for course credit or RPL within one week of enrolment.
-Duration of your course will be adjusted based on the course credit granted and COE adjusted accordingly.
+The Director of Academics will finalise your application for course credit or RPL at time of enrolment.
+The duration of your course and timetable will be adjusted based on the course credit or RPL granted and your COE created accordingly.

-Do I get my tuition fee reduced for the units transferred through course credit or RPL?
+Do I get my tuition fee reduced for the units I may obtain credit or RPL for?

 How can I know my academic results?

 Students are able to view their results through our student portal, meet directly with your trainer or, student services at firstname.lastname@example.org

 Can I get my assessment reviewed if I am not satisfied with my result?

 Students can lodge and academic appeal free of cost through the institutes complaints and appeals process located at www.ict.edu.au/policies-procedures/

 How many times can I re-sit to pass my unit of competency?

 Students are given 2 attempts at any piece of assessment unless the student is sick on the day of the assessment and submit a medical certificate dated on the day of absenteeism as evidence.

 How can I obtain my certificate of qualification?